amorphic/braubuddy/README.rst

 Outputs
 ^^^^^^^

-*Braubuddy* outputs allow metric values to be recorded in a variety of formats or published directly to external services.
+*Braubuddy* outputs allow metric values to be recorded in a variety of formats or published directly to external services including Graphite, Librato and Twitter.

 Extensible
 ^^^^^^^^^^